marc0cheung/YOLOv4_Detection_dnnOpenCV/CPP-Qt/QYoloImageDetection/README.md

 - Select Source Image using `Select` button of the `Original Image` part， the original image will pop up in a OpenCV `highgui` window.
 - Simply Click `Go` , the application will read darknet with OpenCV dnn module and the result image will pop up.
 - Click `Segment_Save` or `Save Cap` button as you wish.
 Remember to **Select Result Saving Path** beforehand.
+- Tick "Open Socket" Check box and configure the Address and Port then click "Socket!" if you want to send target object coordinates using Socket Communication.

 <br>